mbsbahru/mbsbahru.github.io/projects/spreader_pose.md

 ---
-title: Pose Detection Prototype of CC Spreader using Computer Vision
+title: Pose Detection Prototype of CC Spreader using Computer Vision (2017)
 ---

-## Pose Detection Prototype of CC Spreader using Computer Vision (2017)

 *Final Project at the Institut Teknologi Sepuluh Nopember.*